Oxford, Bodleian Library, MS Auct. F.4.32 / St Dunstan’s

 This note is usually interpreted as implying that the scribe produced the booklet

 at the request a certain ‘Commoneus’ who was at the same time his father

 (or spiritual director) and his teacher.
-This interpretations has not gone uncontested,
+This interpretation has not gone uncontested,

 one objection being that ‘Commoneus’ is not otherwise attested as a

-Welsh personal name, but may have been derived, plausibly enough in the case of
+Welsh personal name, but the name may derive, plausibly enough in the case of

 a monastic teacher, from the Latin verb commonere, ‘to